 0 Comments

 Stop rushing, my love.
 Stop stressing about the future and worring about the past.
 Stop wasting your precious seconds on this earth by making everything about things you cannot change and things you are not able to control.
 Just let it go.
 Just stop.
 Take some deep breaths and listen to your heartbeat.
 Be present, be mindful, be right here, right now.
 Because the now is all you have.
 There is no need to obsess over you past or your future - the only thing that happens is that you miss the now.
 So, let go of ‘what if’s, ‘could have’s and should have’s and accept everything for what it is.
 Sometimes you really need to remind yourself that you only get this one life, this one change to live your life to the fullest.
 Do not waist it, my love.
 Inhale.
 Exhale.
 And make the most of every second. —anniespositivity from soulxsigh on Instagram Don't Fear the Tiger: The Evolutionary Role of Anxiety by Jowita Kiwnik Pargana from Prezekroj Magazine (revised) We find it easier to remember unpleasant events than nice ones, we notice an angry face more easily than a happy one, we are quicker to dislike something than to like it.
 This is because our brain works like it did thousands of years ago.
 Taught to fear As the American neuropsychologist Rick Hanson observes in his book Hardwiring Happiness: The New Brain Science of Contentment, Calm, and Confidence, our brain evolved to learn quickly and draw conclusions from bad experiences.
 This approach had an adaptative function, as concentrating on dangers helped our ancestors survive.
 The crucial role was played by fear.
 The fear of being attacked and eaten by a predator, the fear of other, hostile groups of people, an encounter with whom could end tragically.
 “Our ancestors could make two kinds of mistakes: (1) thinking there was a tiger in the bushes when there wasn’t one, and (2) thinking there was no tiger in the bushes when there actually was one.
 The cost of the first mistake was needless anxiety, while the cost of the second one was death,” Hanson writes.
 “Consequently, we evolved to make the first mistake a thousand times to avoid making the second mistake even once.”
 This way, anxiety has become virtually impressed into our DNA.
 “It is believed that anxiety, as an emotion or a mechanism that enabled us to survive as a species, is encoded in us,” confirms Karol Grabowski, a psychiatrist and cognitive-behavioural psychotherapist from Gdańsk Medical University.
 Pink Full Moon Rituals from www.thelocalmystic.com Meditation One way to tap into the energy of the April Pink Moon is through meditation.
 Find a quiet space where you will not be disturbed, light a candle, and sit comfortably with your eyes closed.
 Take a few deep breaths to center yourself, and then visualize a pink light surrounding you.
 Imagine this light filling you with new life and energy, helping you to release any old patterns or beliefs that no longer serve you.
 Focus on your intentions for the coming months, and ask the universe to guide you towards your highest good.
 Build and Altar Another way to honor the April Pink Moon is to create a simple altar with pink flowers, crystals, and other items with personal significance.
 Light candles in pink or pastel colors and offer prayers or affirmations for renewal and growth.
 You may also perform a releasing ritual, where you write down any limiting beliefs or negative thoughts holding you back and then burn them as an offering to the universe.
 Embrace Joy Finally, remember that the April Pink Moon is also about joy and celebration.
 Spring is a time of renewal and new beginnings, and this full moon invites us to embrace the beauty of the world around us.
 Take a walk in nature, spend time with loved ones, and revel in the simple joys of life.
 By doing so, you will align yourself with the energy of nature and open yourself up to the abundance and joyous nature of life.
 If you’re exhausted, rest.
 If you don’t feel like starting a new project, don’t.
 If you don’t feel the urge to make something new, just rest in the beauty of the old, the familiar, the known.
 If you don’t feel like talking, stay silent.
 If you’re fed up with the news, turn it off.
 If you want to postpone something until tomorrow, do it.
 If you want to do nothing, let yourself do nothing today.
 Feel the fullness of the emptiness, the vastness of the silence, the sheer life in your unproductive moments.
 Time does not always need to be filled.
-You are enough, simply in your being. ~ Jeff Foster Do not be hardened by the pain
+You are enough, simply in your being. ~ Jeff Foster |

-August 2024
+December 2024

 Categories |